 ASSESSING THE COSTS OF LAND DEGRADATION SUSTAINABLE LAND MANAGEMENT

-Led by the Economics of Land Degradation (ELD) Initiative hosted by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), Objective 1 aims to enhance the national ability of each country to assess the economic costs of land degradation and enhance awareness of the economic benefits of investment in Sustainable Land Management (SLM).
+Led by the Economics of Land Degradation Initiative hosted by Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ), the ability of each country will be increased to assess the economic costs of land degradation and their awareness will be enhanced of the economic benefits of investment in sustainable land management.

-Led by the World Agroforestry Centre (ICRAF) and supported by NGO partners, the project aims to equip target countries with surveillance and analytical tools on land degradation dynamics (LDD), that support strategic decision-making and monitoring in the scaling-up of agroforestry.
+With support from the World Agroforestry Centre (ICRAF) in partnership with non-Governmental Organisations, the countries will be equipped with surveillance and analytical tools on land degradation dynamics that support strategic decision-making and monitoring for the expansion of agroforestry.